 "Want to plough the snow with me, is that it?"

 "Good.
 Then we'll have to head back.
 We'll start soon."

 "Yes, of course.
-It's still a long time before dinner, as you said, so we might as well do something fun."
+Dinner is still hours away, as you said, so we might as well do something fun while we wait."

 "But, but...?
 What about my walk?"